Dale Samuels: Professional career

 Samuels was selected by the Chicago Cardinals in the third round, with the 28th overall pick, of the 1953 NFL draft.
-He played in one game for the Cardinals during the 1953 season before being released on September 29, 1953.
+He did not play during the regular season opener on September 27, and was then released by the Cardinals on September 29, 1953.

-Samuels signed with the Ottawa Rough Riders of the Interprovincial Rugby Football Union in 1954 but was later released.
+In 1954, Samuels signed with the Ottawa Rough Riders of the Interprovincial Rugby Football Union.
+However, he was later released after being beat out by Johnny Gramling.

 Post-playing career

 Samuels was an assistant football coach at Northwestern University in the late 1950s.
 He then held the following positions at Purdue; assistant football coach for five years; administrative assistant to the head football coach for ten years, and associate athletics director for 13 years.
 He retired in 1995 as the Associate Athletics Director for Facilities.

 Samuels was also a color commentator for Purdue football radio broadcasts.